nohal/chartdldr_pi/README.md

 On Windows, also the CA certificates bundle must be part of the package.
 Get it from http://sourceforge.net/projects/opencpnplugins/files/chartdldr_pi/curl-ca-bundle.crt/download and place into the buildwin directory

 For Mingw, only a single file "libcurl.dll" is needed for libcurl, for visual studio, several files.
+For visual Studio put all the files in opencpn\build\plugins\buildwin.
+You may have to create the buildwin directory first.

 ###Build on Mac OS X:
 Tools: Can be installed either manually or from Homebrew (http://brew.sh)